odyssey6174/odyssey6174/README.md

-> **Kaprekar’s Constant (6174)**
+> **Kaprekar’s Constant (6174) / Odyssey**
 >
-> Take any four-digit number with at least two distinct digits.
-> Rearrange its digits in descending and ascending order, subtract the smaller from the larger, and repeat.
+> Begin anywhere.
+> Rearrange, subtract, repeat.
+> The system converges.
 >
-> The process always converges — not by choice, but by constraint.
+> You will arrive at **6174** —
+> not because you intended to,
+> but because the space allows no other ending.
 >
-> **6174** is not constructed, not searched for,
+> And yet the journey is not invalidated.
+>
+> The repetitions, the detours,
+> the moments that look like error
+> are the only places where meaning appears.
-> but *inevitably reached*:
+>
-> an attractor in a finite, discrete system,
-> where entropy is normalized by repetition
+> 6174 is the inevitable destination.
+> The Odyssey is the refusal to let arrival
-> and only what the rules permit can remain.
+> be the point.
+>
+> One is what remains
+> when all paths are exhausted.
+> The other is the memory of choosing to walk them.